F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 ## Important Configuration Notes

   - By default, this solution configures an SSH Key pair in AWS for management access to BIG-IP VE via the **sshKey** parameter.
 For more information about creating and/or importing the key pair in AWS, see [AWS SSH key documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
-If one is not specified, one will be created for you named `uniqueString-keyPair` where uniqueString is the value you provided in the **uniqueString** parameter.
+If one is not specified, one will be created for you named `uniqueString-keyPair` *(where `uniqueString` is the value you provided in the **uniqueString** parameter)*.
 To obtain the private key, refer to AWS section [To retrieve the private key in plain text](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-keypair.html).
     - For example, you first obtain the key pair ID.
       - If using the AWS Management Console, navigate to *EC2 > Key Pairs > uniqueString-keyPair > ID column*.
       - If using the AWS CLI, you can run the following aws cli [command](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-key-pairs.html), replacing uniqueString and region with your values: